 Abelia X Grandiflora is generally pest and disease resistant.
 Some plants, however, may be affected by aphids.
 (3)

 Glossy abelia makes a great foundation plant, particularly the smaller cultivars.
 These shrubs have so many uses in the landscape, however.
+You can learn more about kaleidoscope abelia companion plants to get more landscaping ideas.

 They are showy enough to use as an accent plant but sturdy enough for more utilitarian uses like hedging, borders, and screens.
 The smaller cultivars also make great container plants.